finnpedersenkazes/git-commands/README.md

 ````
 git reset --hard origin/<branch_name>
 ````
-## If you made changes on the master branch
+## If you made changes on the main branch
 I told you not to do it.
 But I know your problem.
 You got all excited about your new idea and forgot to branch.
 Don't worry.
 You are certainly not the first.